 New or updated data loaded into the transactional database are pushed to the reporting system database once all files in the queue are processed.
 Data is generally available to query from the reporting system within 30 minutes of being received by PTAGIS.

 PTAGIS data are available to view and download by anyone via this website.
-Data users should read and understand the Data Policy, and the data overview section of the PTAGIS Data Specification prior to querying the PTAGIS dataset.
+Data users should read and understand the Data Policy, and the of the PTAGIS Data Specification prior to querying the PTAGIS dataset.

 PTAGIS data can be queried and downloaded in a number of ways:

 - Several reports provide a limited view of specific data without the need to login: Record Summaries displays summaries of all records in PTAGIS.
 Complete Tag History displays all events recorded for up to 50 tags.
 Observations displays tags detected at a single interrogation site and Adult Ladders displays tags detected at one or all of the fish ladders at a dam